 Fight CRC provides a place for patients to share their strength by sharing their stories.
 The One Million Strong community is made up of inspiring stories.
 Many who’ve shared have formed friendships.
 Many in our advocate community were diagnosed under age 50.

 If you’re a patient or have been impacted by colorectal cancer under age 50, join us by sharing your story.
-You can also support the efforts of the under 50 group with a generous donation.
+You can also support the efforts of the early-age onset group with a generous donation.
 It will empower and inspire others.

 Reliable Resources for the Under 50 Community